csonnefraudmatillion/scs_llama3_matillion/README.md

 -- Chat with Llama 3 with default settings:
 SELECT LLAMA3.PUBLIC.LLAMA3_8B_COMPLETE('Generate the next 3 numbers for this Fibonacci sequence: 0, 1, 1, 2') AS RESPONSE;

--- Define system_prompt, max_token, temperature and top_p yourself:
--- Mock the call coming from the Matillion AI prompt components:
+-- Mock a call coming from the Matillion SPCS AI prompt component:
--- SYSTEMPROMPT TEXT, USERPROMPT TEXT, INPUTPROMPT TEXT, INPUTVALUES VARIANT, METADATA VARIANT SELECT LLAMA3.PUBLIC.LLAMA3_8B_MATILLION_PROMPT(
+SELECT LLAMA3.PUBLIC.LLAMA3_8B_MATILLION_PROMPT(
     'You are a data analysis and exploration tool.
 You receive a context prompt from the user, a data object, and an output format.
 Generate the output in a valid JSON format, including only the output variables without any headers or explanations.
 Escape any values which would not be valid in a JSON string, such as newlines and double quotes.',
-    'You are a marketing analyst reviewing user comments from a well-known barista company.', '"anger_reason":"Give a single word describing the reason why the user is angry.
+    'You are a marketing analyst reviewing user comments from a well-known barista company.', TO_VARIANT(PARSE_JSON('{
+  "data object": {
+    "name": "Andrew-3cb1d5d0d4bba0f246364cffb7981ab9cdd9c059",
+    "review": "Our 15 years old daughter had a green matcha drink at the Baristar in Planet Hollywood Resort and Casino in Las Vegas and got sick after drinking it.
+She asked for her drink to be made with coconut milk since she is highly lactose intolerance.
+After finishing her drink she starts complaining from a terrible stomach ache, she threw up almost 17 times and went to the bathroom numerous times within 45 minutes.
+That drink was the only and 1st thing she had consumed that day.
+After the intensive episodes of throwing up she turned pale, her lips were blue and she was freezing cold shaking screaming from her abdominal pain.
+She said that it feels like a food poisoning episode or maybe they have put milk in her drink instead of the coconut milk.
+The music was so loud in the hotel that there is no way probably the and please will hear the order correctly.
+For something was wrong with the drink that she had food poisoning.", "output_format": {
+      "anger_reason": "Give a single word describing the reason why the user is angry.
 In the case of a positive review, keep the field blank.
-Remember, not two words, just ONE!","anger_score":"Give a score between 0 and 10 on the level of anger you feel in the user review.
-Only use integers.","sentiment":"Answer by POSITIVE, NEUTRAL or NEGATIVE based on the sentiment of the user comment.
-Make sure your answer is in capital letters.","wont_return":"Answer YES if the user indicates that they will never come again to the shop.
-Otherwise, answer NO","product_involved":"Extract the product name involved in the user comment.
-Keep the field blank if you cant find any.","anger_summary":"Give a humorous summary of the user comment, in a single sentence that could have been written by a barista.
-Remember to keep it really fun!","swear_words":"Answer YES if you found swear words in the user review.
-Otherwise, answer by NO"', TO_VARIANT(PARSE_JSON('{"data object":
+Remember, not two words, just ONE!", "anger_score": "Give a score between 0 and 10 on the level of anger you feel in the user review", "sentiment": "Answer by POSITIVE, NEUTRAL, NEGATIVE based on the sentiment of the user comment.", "wont_return": "Answer YES if the user indicates that they will never come again to the shop.
+Otherwise, answer NO. ", "product_involved": "Extract the product name involved in the user comment.
+Keep the field blank if you cant find any.", "anger_summary": "Give a humorous summary of the user comment, in a single sentence that could have been written by a barista.
+Remember to keep it really fun!", "swear_words": "Answer YES if you found swear words in the user review.
+Otherwise, answer by NO" }
-    {"name":"Andrew-3cb1d5d0d4bba0f246364cffb7981ab9cdd9c059","review":"No Review Text"}}')),
+  }
+}')),
     NULL) AS RESPONSE;
 ```